ASCCP Continuing Medical Education (CME)

 Expected results vary depending on the activity but focus on filling identified practice gaps by instilling new competencies.
 Achieving specific competencies allows clinicians to improve performance in managing anogenital and HPV-related diseases for improved patient outcomes.
 Specific competencies are:

-- Recommend tailored management to women with genital HPV infections, abnormal cervicovaginal cytology, cancer precursors, and benign disorders involving the lower genital tract (Patient Care, Practice-based Learning).
+- Recommend tailored management of genital HPV infections, abnormal cervicovaginal cytology, cancer precursors, and benign disorders involving the lower genital tract (Patient Care, Practice-based Learning).

 - Developing important skills: